 Minimum Residual Disinfectant Level (MinRDL) - The minimum level of residual disinfectant required at the entry point to the distribution system.

 Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.

-Mrem/year = millirems per year (a measure of radiation absorbed by the body)
+Mrem/year = millirems per year (a measure of

 pCi/L = picorcuries per liter (a measure